L-Theanine for Dogs [Supplement Guide 2024]

 • Treats - Dogs love treats more than anything else.
 That being said, there are certain CBD dog treats out there that can make your dog happy while supplying them with a healthy dose of L-Theanine.

-CBD oil has a calming effect and may help with tense and stressful situations.
+CBD oil has a calming effect and may help with tense and decrease anxious thoughts in stressful situations.
 Just like humans, dogs have an endocannabinoid system, too.
 This means that their bodies interact with natural cannabinoids like CBD and may see results because of it.

 Reading next